Corolla NC Town Vacation Information and History

 Corolla, NC 27927

-No frills breakfast and lunch joint specializing in homemade bagels and donuts along with deli sandwiches and salads.
-Their apple fritters and French toast are legit delicious as well.
-Just about the best breakfast restaurant in Corolla, and that’s how this locally-owned establishment has had so much success for nearly two decades.
-Come enjoy artisan New York/New Jersey bagels delivered by a friendly employee with a smile.
+This no-frills breakfast and lunch joint specializes in homemade bagels, donuts, deli sandwiches, and salads.
+Their apple cakes and French toast are delicious.
+This local-owned establishment has been successful for nearly two decades.
+Enjoy artisan New York/New Jersey bagels delivered by a friendly employee.

 807 Ocean Trail